So you're asking yourself - how do i stop my dog being dominant? Why does my dog think he's higher in the pack than me? What have I done wrong?

 Er, nope, sorry!
 Dogs have been with us for at least 10,000 years, and their population has grown from strength to strength, with probably about 800 million dog in the world now.
 They have done this by being successful.
 Food, Shelter, and emotional stability are key needs in life.
 By choosing to live near by people, they secured an easily available food source.
-Then humans, being the caring kind of animal that we are, started to look after them more, providing shelter, and companionship.
-Their population has exploded by filling that niche in their place in the world - being a happy buman companion & workmate.
+Then humans, being the caring kind of animal that we are, started to look after them more, providing shelter, food and companionship.
+Their population has exploded by filling that niche - their place in the world - being a happy human companion & workmate.

 So why dog dogs do thing?

 Simpless!
 They do things to make themselves FEEL better.
 If they're hungry they eat - and feel better.
 If they're scared they run away or fight their corner - and FEEL better.
 If they're hungry and you take their food bowl away, they growl, you step back - and they FEEL better.
 If they're bored and wanting your attention, they bark and jump on you, and get your attention - and they FEEL better.
 If they're pulling you along on the lead, they get to the park more quickly - and they FEEL better.